 NEMO has created an ultralight powerhouse.
 The Hornet Elite is the high-end sibling of the original Hornet... making it one of the lightest freestanding tents on the market.

-The Hornet Elite comes with side doors, which is my favorite thing about this ultralight tent.
+The Hornet Elite comes with side doors, which is our favorite thing about this ultralight tent.
 Usually only seen in 2+ person shelters, a side door is much easier and more practical to get in and out of than a front door.
 Front doors often feel like you are crawling out on all fours through a tunnel before you can stand up.
 You can almost just roll out of the Hornet.
 The fly almost touches the ground in the Hornet as well.
 This means it has strong weather resistance to help block out any frigid breezes.

 The vestibule is skinny, leaving you only enough room to stand your pack upright vertically and the side door could open up a bit wider.
 Not a huge complaint, but could use a little more gear storage and ventilation.